 SUNSET CRUISE ON THE SEINE (OPTIONAL)

-If you have the time, head back down to the river to take a sunset cruise on the Seine.
-There are plenty of different cruises on offer from basic 1-hour trips through to all-inclusive dinner cruises.
+There are plenty of different cruises on offer, including basic 1-hour trips through to all-inclusive dinner cruises.

 Check: getyourguide.com for the best available cruises.